 - Infection

-Management is with reassurance, analgesia, regular meals, avoiding dehydration and reducing stress.
+Management includes reassurance, analgesia, regular meals, avoiding dehydration, and reducing stress.

 Migraines

-Migraines are a complex neurological condition that cause headache and other associated symptoms.
+Migraines are a complex neurological condition that causes headache and other associated symptoms.
 They occur in “attacks” that often follow a typical pattern.

 There are several types of migraine: